I love cats, dogs, and all other animals—even spiders and insects.

 We already had her litter sister Tsjip from the time she was 7 weeks old.
-Sarah, however, ended up with a dog owner who didn’t deserve to have dogs at all.
+Sarah went to a dog owner who didn’t deserve to have dogs at all.
 Sarah was mentally and physically abused for about 7 months of her life.
-She didn’t get enough food to eat and she was locked up in the garage most of the time because the 12-year-old dog the owners had didn’t like to have a puppy around.
+She didn’t get enough to eat and they locked her in the garage most of the time because their 12-year-old dog didn’t like to have a puppy around.

-After 11 months, the owners called the breeder and told them that they wanted to get rid of the pup.
-The breeder called us to ask if we might know someone who would want this dog.
-Knowing that her sister Tsjip was a marvelous dog, we decided to take on Sarah too.
-We’ve always had two dogs at the same time so they could enjoy each other’s company.
+After 11 months, the owners called the breeder and told them they wanted to get rid of the pup.
+The breeder asked us if we knew someone who would want this dog.
+We had her sister Tsjip and she was a marvelous dog.
+So we decided to take Sarah too.
+We’ve always had two dogs at the same time.
+I spare you to describe the exact condition she was in when I got her.
+It was bad, very bad.
+It took us weeks to clean her up.

-At arrival, hearing our story, the specialist immediately recognized Addison’s Disease and Sarah was put in a glass cage on a drip.
 They couldn’t tell us if she would make it to the next day, but she did.
-She stayed in the University hospital for about a week and then we were allowed to take her home again.
-They told us she had to be on heavy medication for the rest of her life.
+She stayed in the University hospital for about a week and then we took her home again.
+They told us Sarah had to be on heavy medication for the rest of her life.

-Addison's Disease can be treated rather well with fludrocortisone and prednisolone when the right balance has been found.
-Both meds are known for their heavy side effects and therefor vets don't like to give them, but in this case it's necessary and you won’t see the side effects because the meds are not an addition on top of the normal production of these hormones.
-They make the normal balance between sodium and potassium right again.
+They can treat Addison's disease rather well with fludrocortisone and prednisolone, but they need to find the right balance.
+Both meds can have heavy side effects and therefore vets don't like to give them.
+Yet in the case of Addison's disease, it's a must and there will not be side effects.
+The meds will not be an addition on top of the normal production of these hormones.
+They regulate the balance between sodium and potassium and make it right again.